ReactTraining/react-workshop/README.md

 ## Database

 When you start our code, it will start the app at port `3000` and a small local database at port `3333`.
 Don't worry about the database, it's not even a real database.
-It's a tool called `json-server` which runs 100% within this React Training repo so as soon as you quit the app and if you remove the repo, you've removed the database.
+It's a tool called `json-server` that treats a JSON file like a restful database and runs 100% within this repo so as soon as you quit the app and if you remove the repo, you've removed the database.

 When you do `npm install` we run a `postinstall` script to copy a `db-seed.json` file to `db.json`.
 We're using Node for this in a way that is supposed to help with cross-platform filesystem stuff.
 But incase it fails, you'll just have to copy this file manually.
 The file is in `apps/ProjectPlanner/database`.